 Factors to be taken into consideration to qualify as a strategic service: nature of the services, the existence or inexistence of industry for those services in Puerto Rico, the number of Puerto Rico residents to be employed, and investment in technology, among others.

-- A 60% exemption from gross receipts taxes imposed by municipalities.
-The exemption increases to 90% if the Eligible Business operates in Vieques or Culebra will have a 100% exemption for first five years and 50% for the remaining term of the tax grant.
+- A 50% exemption from gross receipts taxes imposed by municipalities.
+An Eligible Business that operates in Vieques or Culebra will have a 100% exemption for first five years and 50% for the remaining term of the tax grant.

 - A 100% exemption from Puerto Rico income tax on dividend distributions out of "export services income."
 Subsequent dividend distributions out of such "export service income" made by any entity are 100% exempt from further Puerto Rico income tax.

 Eligible Services for Export Tax Exemption

 The “eligible services” are: (a) research and development; (b) advertising and public relations; (c) consulting on science, technology, environment, economy, management, marketing, human resources, computers, and audits; (d) advising on matters related to any trade or business; (e) engineering and architectural services, project management, and drawing production; (f) professional services such as legal, tax and accounting; (g) headquarter services; (h) data processing centers; (i) software development; (j) call centers; (k) shared services centers; (l) warehousing and distributions hub centers; (m) investment banking and other financial services: asset management, private equity management, hedge funds management, pool of capital management, and trust management; and (n) other services that are designated by the relevant authorities through regulations.